 The Carpenters Bayou Watershed Planning Project, which was completed in 2021, investigated flooding problems and evaluated and recommended potential projects to reduce the risk of flooding in the watershed.
 The planning study was funded by the 2018 Bond Program, Bond ID F-124.
 The resulting Carpenters Bayou Watershed Plan made recommendations for major stormwater infrastructure improvements in the watershed.

-The grant will fund the Cloverleaf Area Drainage Improvements Project (N100-00-00-E001), which will improve the internal drainage systems and related infrastructure that convey stormwater from the Cloverleaf subdivision to Carpenters Bayou.
-As part of the project, roadside drainage ditches in the neighborhood bounded by Alderson Street to the north, Hershe Street to the south, Hollywood Street to the west, and Sam Houston Tollway to the east, will be desilted, regraded and/or resized to increase stormwater carrying capacity and reduce street flooding in the area.
+The grant will fund a portion of the Cloverleaf Area Drainage Improvements Project (N100-00-00-E001) identified as Part 1, which will improve the internal drainage systems and related infrastructure that convey stormwater from the Cloverleaf subdivision to Carpenters Bayou.
+Part 1 of the project includes construction of a storm sewer box along Nancy Rose Street between Hillsboro Street and Alderson Street and construction of a storm sewer box along Hillsboro Street between Nancy Rose Street and the Sam Houston Tollway.
+Part 1 also includes desilting, regrading and/or resizing roadside drainage ditches on Alderson, Force, Gainesville, and Longview streets between Hollywood Street to the west and Sam Houston Tollway to the east to increase stormwater carrying capacity and reduce street flooding in the area.

 About Drainage Jurisdiction

 The Flood Control District works with other agencies and shares jurisdiction over flooding issues in Harris County.
 Inside neighborhoods, internal drainage systems include underground storm sewer systems and roadside ditches, and are typically the responsibility of the underlying municipality, utility district and/or Harris County in unincorporated areas of the county.